 What documentation must be completed legally before a cremation can be performed?

-There is a mandatory waiting period in all states before a cremation can be performed.
-In most states this is 24-hours, but there are a number of states where a 48-hour mandatory waiting period must be observed.
+All states have a mandatory waiting period before a cremation can be performed.
+In most states, this is 24 hours, but there are a number of states where a 48-hour mandatory waiting period must be observed.